 Definition of Letter of Credit: Letter of credit (LC) is an undertaking letter issued by the importer’s (buyer’s) bank wherein the seller is assured of full payment of goods/service sold by him on a condition that the supplier fulfils his part of the sale contract embodied in Letter of Credit.

-Four principal parties involved in Letters of credit transaction.
+Four principal parties involved in a Letter of credit transaction.

-- Issuing bank: The bank which opens (issues) a LC and undertakes to make payment to the beneficiary on submission of documents as per terms of L.C is called LC issuing Bank..
+The bank which opens (issues) an LC and undertakes to make payment to the beneficiary on submission of documents as per terms of L.C is called LC issuing Bank.

-- Beneficiary: Beneficiary of LC is one in whose favour LC is issued.
-Beneficiary is normally the seller who has to get payment from the buyer.
+The beneficiary of LC is one in whose favour LC is issued.
+The beneficiary is normally the seller who has to get payment from the buyer.

 Apart from above four principal parties to LC, the following four are ordinarily involved in letters of credit transactions they are;

-- Reimbursing bank: LC issuing bank will have the foreign currency accounts (NOSTRO Accounts) with the banks of other countries.
-LC issuing bank authorizes the bank where it maintains accounts to honour the LC reimbursement claim of negotiating bank.
-The bank which makes reimbursement of claim under LC is called reimbursing bank.
+LC issuing bank will have the foreign currency accounts (NOSTRO Accounts) with the banks of other countries.
+LC issuing bank authorises the bank where it maintains accounts to honour the LC reimbursement claim of negotiating bank.
+The bank which makes reimbursement of the claim under LC is called the reimbursing bank.